getpopper/popper-examples/workflows/minimal-python/README.md

 # Minimal Python example

-In [this workflow](./main.workflow) shows a minimal example that downloads a dataset, executes an analysis on it, and validates the output of the analysis.
+This workflow (see [`wf.yml`](./wf.yml) file) shows a minimal example that downloads a dataset, executes an analysis on it, and validates the output of the analysis.

 To execute this workflow locally on your computer, you can install [Popper](https://github.com/systemslab/popper) and